 — David Levin, University Entrepreneur in Residence, Arizona State University

 Normally, I have spend my summers teaching in the heart of the Rocky Mountains at Perry-Mansfield Performing Arts School.
 However this year, after the school has operated summer programs for 107 consecutive years, it was canceled because of the pandemic.
 Like many cancelations during this time, it was crushing, but I decided to replace my time by writing and contributing to the National Dance Education Organization (NDEO).
 I am a member of NDEO and have written book review articles in the past for its official publication, Journal of Dance Education — a publication that presents both scholarly and practical articles relevant to dance education in the U.S. and abroad.
-During these 'stay at home' times, reading books and writing about them seemed like an ideal match, especially as one book in particular was about the life story of my former boss and Dean of Dance from New World School of the Arts — not to mention a historical dance figure and long-time friend, Danny Lewis.
+During these 'stay at home' times, reading books and writing about them seemed like an ideal match, especially as one book in particular was about the life story of my former boss and friend, Danny Lewis, founding Dean of Dance at New World School of the Arts — and a legendary dance figure.

 See my book review articles:

 “Choreography Invisible: The Disappearing Work of Dance” Book by Anna Pakes See Article